teamclouday/AccelerateRT/README.md

 ### Benchmark

-Visualized effects can be found in `benchmark_notebook.jl` notebook.
+Visualized effects can be found in `benchmark_notebook.jl` notebook, or by opening `benchmark_notebook.jl.pdf` file.
 To execute it:
 ```
 >> julia